scarf-sh/docs/docs/custom-telemetry.md

     except Exception:
         pass
 ```
-Scarf has also published and maintains an example in bash or shell [bash or shell](https://github.com/scarf-sh/scarf-shell/blob/main/scarf.sh).
+Scarf has also published and maintains an example in [bash or shell](https://github.com/scarf-sh/scarf-shell/blob/main/scarf.sh).

 **Description:**